MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/samples.md

 zone_pivot_groups: kql-flavors
 ---

-# Samples for queries for Data Explorer and Azure Monitor
+# Samples for queries for Azure Data Explorer and Azure Monitor

 ::: zone pivot="azuredataexplorer"

-This article identifies common query needs in Azure Data Explorer and how you can use the Kusto query language to meet them.
+This article identifies common query needs in Azure Data Explorer and how you can use the Kusto Query Language to meet them.

 ## Display a column chart